 How to Guess

-Remember, even if you have no idea what the answer is, you have about a 25% chance of getting the answer right if you guess.
+Remember, even if you have no idea of the answer, you have about a 25% chance of getting the answer right if you guess.

 - Pay attention to keywords, phrases, plurals, and tenses to help you understand each question and answer.